augmented-os/augmented-os/docs/architecture/components/workflow_orchestrator/interfaces/api.md

 The Workflow Orchestrator Service exposes a RESTful API that allows clients to manage workflows throughout their lifecycle.
 This document details the available endpoints, request formats, and response structures.

+An OpenAPI specification is available at [workflow-orchestrator-api.yaml](./workflow-orchestrator-api.yaml) for integration with API tools and code generators.

 ## Base URL

 ```